Dante1245/Caller-/README.md

 This advanced Python application leverages cutting-edge AI for ultra-accurate speech-to-text transcription and flawless voice cloning, designed for professional communications on high-performance devices like Alienware or gaming laptops.

 ## Features
+- **Real-Time Streaming STT**: Continuous listening with silence detection for instant processing—speak naturally without pauses.
-- **Ultra-Accurate STT**: OpenAI Whisper (small model) handles complex speech, accents, and noise with near-human precision.
+- **Ultra-Accurate STT**: OpenAI Whisper with GPU acceleration, multi-language support, and noise reduction for precision in any environment.
-- **Glitch-Free TTS**: ElevenLabs (turbo model) delivers 100% natural, artifact-free voice cloning—no robotic sounds.
+- **Glitch-Free TTS**: ElevenLabs (turbo model) with stability/similarity settings for 100% natural, artifact-free voice cloning.
+- **Voice Cloning**: Clone new voices by recording samples and uploading to ElevenLabs for custom voices.
-- **Virtual Microphone Integration**: Routes output to PulseAudio virtual sink for use as device microphone in calls (Zoom, Teams, etc.).
+- **Virtual Microphone Routing**: Outputs to virtual mic (PulseAudio/Linux or VB-Cable/Windows) for seamless use in calls.
+- **Transcript Logging**: Saves all conversations to transcripts.txt for review.
+- **Multi-Threaded Processing**: Concurrent recording and processing for ultra-low latency and efficiency.
-- **Low Latency**: Optimized for zero delay on high-end hardware, with 5-second recording cycles for responsive performance.
+- **Extra Powerful**: Optimized for high-end hardware, scalable for professional or pentesting uses.
-- **Professional-Grade**: Suitable for real-world calls, presentations, or content creation.

 ## System Requirements
 - **OS**: Linux (tested on Kali/Debian) or Windows (with VB-Audio Virtual Cable).